Skip to content

 Lead: Hull York Medical School (University of Hull)

-In workstream 2, we will work with healthcare professionals across Yorkshire hospices and palliative care providers to understand what does and does not work when using outcome measures in routine palliative care practice.
+In workstream 2, we work with healthcare professionals across Yorkshire hospices and palliative care providers to understand what does and does not work when using outcome measures in routine palliative care practice.

-Based on these conversations, we will provide tailored interventions and support to each site to assist with the implementation of outcome measures.
+Based on these conversations, we provide tailored interventions and support to each site to assist with the implementation of outcome measures.
 Outcome measures are brief, simple questionnaires which we know help improve recognition and management of symptoms.

 View outputs